jay-babu/mason-null-ls.nvim/README.md

     'vint',
   },

+	null_ls_sources = {
+		-- Will install the all necessary tools from Mason, in this case `write-good`.
+		-- Source must map to the source name in `null-ls`.
+		-- Pinning a version or toggling auto_update per tool is not supported.
+		'write_good',
+	},

   -- if set to true this will check each tool for updates.
 If updates -- are available the tool will be updated.
 This setting does not -- affect :MasonNullLsUpdate or :MasonNullLsInstall.